 © Halie Cousineau/ Fodor’s Travel

-Rue Coquillière.
-Rue Tiquetonne is rife with bistros, and previously-sleepy Rue Saint-Sauveur became a destination when the Experimental (No. 37) cocktail lounge moved in.
+rue Coquillière.
+Rue Tiquetonne is rife with bistros, and once-sleepy Rue Saint-Sauveur became a destination when the Experimental (No. 37) cocktail lounge moved in, joined by other trendy eating and drinking spots.
 Even Rue St-Denis, once a scruffy red-light district, is now a hipster fave with bar-restaurants like Le Pas Sage at the entrance of the lovely covered arcade, Passage du Grand Cerf.